WordPress/WordPress/wp-content/themes/twentyfifteen/readme.txt

 = How do I add a description for my menu link in navigation? =

-Twenty Fifteen allows you to not only show a menu link title but also add a description for each menu item.
+Twenty Fifteen sports a menu design that’s easy to navigate — especially when you add menu descriptions.

+1. Visit the Menus page in your admin.
+2. Use the Screen Options tab to “Show advanced menu properties”.
+3. Select “Description” there to start editing menu descriptions.
-1. First up select the menu you want to add links and descriptions to.
+4. Select the menu you want to add links and descriptions to.
-2. Make sure under Screen Options you turn on Description.
-Without this you won't be able to add descriptions.
-2. When in the Menu Structure section, you can click open the link and add a description.
+5. When in the Menu Structure section, you can click open the link and add a description.
-3. Once you save the menu with your link, the new description should show up.
+6. Once you save the menu with your link, the new description should show up.

 = Quick Specs =

 1. The main content width is 660px.
-2. The sidebar width is 247px.
+2. The sidebar width is 248px.
 3. Featured Images are 825px wide by 510px high.